pebencze/kotlin-blackjack/README.md

 - [ ] display results

 ## Considerations
-- feature: add multiple card decks instead of a single one to draw from as in real multiplayer blackjack
+- feature: add multiple card decks instead of a single one to draw from as in real multiplayer blackjack so that cards do not run out for max 7 players